 Law Library News

 Our latest Collection Highlights are on display in the glass case in the library lobby.
-We are featuring highlights from our collection in honor of Black History Month.
+Banned Books Week (September 23-29, 2018) celebrates the freedom to read.
+We are featuring materials from our collection about banned books and censorship.

 The items on display are:

 - Literary trials: exceptio artis and theories of literature in court edited by Ralf Grüttemeier - Stacks K 3253 A6 L57 2016

 - Battle of the books: literary censorship in the public schools, 1950-1985 by Lee Burress - Stacks Z 658 U5 B87 1989

 - The United States of America v. one book entitled Ulysses by James Joyce: documents and commentary: a 50-year retrospective edited by Michael Moscato and Leslie LeBlanc - Stacks KF 224 R33 U53 1984

 - Forbidden books in American public libraries, 1876-1939: a study in cultural change by Evelyn Geller - Stacks Z 711.4 G44 1984

 - Banned books: literature suppressed on social grounds by Dawn B. Sova - Stacks Z 658 U5 S68 2006

 - Books condemned to be burnt by James Anson Farrer – Z 1019 F24 1892 (This item is housed in our Rare Books Collection)